“I am healing my brain as well as my pancreas!”

 My doctor had prescribed Simvastatin for me some time ago because of my “high cholesterol”.
 One of the side effects of taking statins is increased blood sugar, as this study explains.
 This review helps understand the study.

 So the Simvastatin may have actually precipitated my diabetes!
 The study also points out that statins may actually cause the diseases they purport to beneficially treat, heart and cardiovascular!
 And the study points out that all studies vilifying dietary saturated fat and cholesterol were funded by either the food industry, pushers of no-fat foods, or the very pharmaceutical companies that benefit so richly by the sale of statins.
-All studies since Europe made it illegal to use conflict-of-interest studies have found no evidence that dietary saturated fat or cholesterol are harmful; indeed, many have found negative correlations between mortality and either dietary saturated fat or cholesterol (see “How to Combat Conventional Dietary Advice“, by Dr. Zoe Harcombe, esp. beginning at 20:37).

 So I stopped taking Simvastatin at the end of 2015.
 Continuing my web research, I found two other reasons to do keto: to treat or prevent neurological and eye diseases.
 My favorite aunt died with dementia, so I’m interested in preventing those scary diseases Alzheimer’s, Parkinson’s, ALS, etc. and my ophthalmologist told me I had the beginning stages of Age-Related Macular Degeneration (AMD), as do many seniors.
 The sources I found: “Grain Brain: The Surprising Truth about Wheat, Carbs, and Sugar – Your Brain’s Silent Killers“, by Dr. David Perlmutter, and “Prevent & Reverse Early Age-Related Macular Degeneration (AMD) with an Ancestral Diet“, by Professor Chris Knobbe, M.D., Ophthalmologist.

 Finally, there is some hope that keto will help treat my metastatic prostate cancer.
 I was first treated with external radiation and hormone therapies in Fall 2012, then Summer of 2016 with chemo and hormone therapies.
 I’ve not experienced any pain, and during the chemo I experienced no nausea, which I believe was due to keto.
 During chemo I carefully adjusted my diet (by eating more fat) so I would not lose any weight (oncologist afraid of cancer cachexia).
-A month after the end of chemo I’m now back to walking 2-5(+) miles per day.
+A month after the end of chemo I’m now back to walking 2-5+ miles (3-8 km) per day.

-Hopefully I’ll make it to the time I’ll get a treatment that will cure me – perhaps an immunotherapy treatment.
+Hopefully, I’ll make it to the time I’ll get a treatment that will cure me – perhaps an immunotherapy treatment.
 Meanwhile, I’ll try to maximize my physical quality of life with keto.

 Best wishes to all,